open-gpdb/gpdb/gpdb-doc/markdown/analytics/pl_sql.html.md

 A label is required only if you want to identify the block for use in an `EXIT` statement, or to qualify the names of variables declared in the block.
 If you provide a label after `END`, it must match the label at the block's beginning.

-**Important:** Do not confuse the use of the `BEGIN` and `END` keywords for grouping statements in PL/pgSQL with the database commands for transaction control.
+> **Important** Do not confuse the use of the `BEGIN` and `END` keywords for grouping statements in PL/pgSQL with the database commands for transaction control.
 The PL/pgSQL `BEGIN` and `END` keywords are only for grouping; they do not start or end a transaction.
 Functions are always run within a transaction established by an outer query — they cannot start or commit that transaction, since there would be no context for them to run in.
 However, a PL/pgSQL block that contains an `EXCEPTION` clause effectively forms a subtransaction that can be rolled back without affecting the outer transaction.
 For more about the `EXCEPTION` clause, see the PostgreSQL documentation on trapping errors at [https://www.postgresql.org/docs/9.4/plpgsql-control-structures.html\#PLPGSQL-ERROR-TRAPPING](https://www.postgresql.org/docs/9.4/plpgsql-control-structures.html#PLPGSQL-ERROR-TRAPPING).

 Keywords are case-insensitive.
 Identifiers are implicitly converted to lowercase unless double-quoted, just as they are in ordinary SQL commands.